cassinihackathons/intdev-humaid-examples/README.md

 # intdev-humaid-examples
-Jupyter notebook example for the CASSINI Hackathon: Space for International Development &amp; Humanitarian Aid
+Jupyter notebook examples for the CASSINI Hackathon: Space for International Development &amp; Humanitarian Aid